bobbimanners/Zapple-II/README.md

 The EXEC file `RUNDDT` can be used to start DDT.

+## ZSID v1.4 Z80 Debugger (from CP/M 2.2)

+We have enough BDOS calls to get this to work now!

+The EXEC file `RUNZSID` can be used to start ZSID.

 # How to Build the Code

 You don't really need to build the code unless you want to make changes.